Jonah Takagi, furniture designer

 Jonah Takagi claims he has ADD, and he may be right.
 Since graduating from RISD in 2002, the Japanese-born, New England–bred, Washington D.C.–based designer has worked as a cabinetmaker, a full-time musician, a set builder for National Geographic docudramas, and a producer for an indie-rock kids’ show called Pancake Mountain.
 In the weeks leading up to this story, we talked about skinned cats, prosthetic kidneys, and smoking pot out of an art-school lecturer’s peg leg.

-But Takagi’s work is anything but schizophrenic: In the past few years, under the label Atelier Takagi, the designer has turned out a growing collection of tables, chairs, lamps, and shelves, mostly inspired by the mundane (Tinkertoys, wooden brooms), all elegant yet somehow tough at the same time — basically the kind of pieces that don’t go unnoticed for long.
+But Takagi’s work is anything but schizophrenic: In the past year, under the label Atelier Takagi, the designer has turned out a growing collection of tables, chairs, lamps, and shelves, mostly inspired by the mundane (Tinkertoys, wooden brooms), all elegant yet somehow tough at the same time — basically the kind of pieces that don’t go unnoticed for long.
 In January, Takagi was picked to show as part of an emerging designers’ showcase at the furniture trade fair IMM Cologne, and his American Gothic table was selected for a design show at Paris’s Gallery Triode.
 At next month’s International Contemporary Furniture Fair, he’ll debut that piece along with his colorfully corded Spun table lamp for Matter Made, the new in-house collection from New York design boutique Matter.
 He’s also the subject of his first major magazine profile and about to receive a sweet cash infusion from an emerging design award, granted jointly by the forthcoming trend site Stylus and Bernhardt Design.
 Not bad for a boy from the Beltway.

 About that D.C. thing: “I came because of a girl,” he says.
 “I had been living in Portland, Oregon, and when it didn’t work out, I was kind of resentful.
 Portland was like utopia.”
 But the D.C. life has grown on Takagi, who has found a glut of talented fabricators up in Baltimore, and whose low overhead has enabled him to actually produce his own designs.
 He still works as a set designer for theater and film, and in that workshop he’s carved out a small place to build small prototypes on-site.
 Besides, he says, “Not that I need to feel special, but you do feel a little different in D.C.
 You go to Brooklyn, and there are a lot of people who look like me and are just as confused as I am about most everything.
 It’s a little weird.”